Moonlight1220/Moonlight1220/README.md

 - 👀 I’m interested in killing bugs in code
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me send me an email
+- 📫 How to reach me: send me an email (For Development Only)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: The first computer bug was a livng bug found in the havard II calculator!